The Transition to Adulthood for Youth with Developmental Disabilities

 A guide for families and individuals to successfully transition from an education-based support system to adult services provided for those 21 and older.

-Successful Transition to Adulthood for Individuals with Developmental Disabilities
+Successful Transition to Adulthood for Individuals with Developmental & Intellectual Disabilities

-The transition to adulthood for individuals with special needs – such as cerebral palsy, Down Syndrome, Autism Spectrum Disorder, and others – is an important and often challenging phase for them and their loved ones.
+The transition to adulthood for youth with special needs — such as cerebral palsy, Down Syndrome, Autism Spectrum Disorder, TBI and others — is a pivotal and often challenging phase for them and their loved ones.
 It involves shifting from the education-based services they are entitled to under IDEA to new opportunities that cater to their specific needs and aspirations as adults.
 In this blog, we explore the transition to adult-based services in Maryland so you can navigate this time with ease.

 A mindset shift for families of youth with special needs